 |Mastectomy with reconstruction||Your breast will not look or feel like it did before surgery.
 And, it will not look or feel like your other breast.

 You will have scars where the surgeon stitched skin together to make the new breast-like shape.

 If you have tissue flap reconstruction, you will have scars around the new breast, as well as the area where the surgeon removed the muscle, fat, and skin to make the new breast-like shape.

-To get a better idea of what to expect, ask your surgeon if you can see before and after pictures of other women who have had different types of surgery.
+To get a better idea of what to expect from surgery, ask your surgeon if you can see before and after pictures of other people who have had different types of surgery.

-Remember, even though surgery leaves scars where the surgeon cut the skin and stitched it back together, they tend to fade over time.
+The scars left from where the surgeon cut the skin and stitched it back together tend to fade over time.

 |Mastectomy||Maybe.
 After surgery, the skin around where the surgeon cut and maybe the area under your arm will be numb (have no feeling).